brucemack/tt07-sb-mixer/docs/math.md

 raw LO signal $\ w(t)$ drops out entirely.
 That is the mathematical definition of LO suppression.

 This highlights the criticality of symmetry in this circuit.
 Any mismatch between $\ B_{LT}$ and $\ B_{RT}$ will allow some component of the LO signal to leak into the mixer output.
-In this situation is's legit to use the term "leak." :-)
+In this situation is's legit to use the term "leak"!

 ## Can a Double-Balanced Mixer Be Driven By a Single-Ended RF Signal?